-Complimentary travel insurance refers to the insurance cover that is included with some credit cards.
+Free travel insurance refers to the insurance cover that is included with some credit cards.
 The travel insurance could be an included feature of the card, but that doesn’t mean it’s exactly free.
-Technically, it comes at the cost of the card, which could have an annual fee and interest rates.
+Technically, it comes at the cost of the card, which includes interest rates and other charges such as an annual fee.
 Some travel insurance covers can only be activated once you’ve met specific spend requirements, as well.

 Having said that, complimentary or included insurance doesn’t have its own fee, which means it is at “no extra cost”.
-So this type of credit card extra can save you the time and money that comes with organising standalone travel insurance.
-It can also reduce the cost of any unforeseen emergencies that may pop up while you’re overseas.
+So, this type of credit card add-on can reduce the cost of any unforeseen emergencies that may pop up while you’re on holiday.

-What are the types of complimentary travel insurance?
+What are the types of free travel insurance?